aws4embeddedlinux/meta-aws-demos/meta-aws-demos/recipes-core/images/aws-iot-device-client-demo-image/README.md

 # aws-iot-device-client-demo-image
-A image to demo aws-iot-device-client
+A image to demo aws-iot-device-client.